Carolyn McCarthy: War in Iraq

 McCarthy voted in favor of the Iraq War Resolution in 2002.
 In 2006, she voted in support of a Republican resolution in support of the war.

 Death penalty

 In her 1996 race, McCarthy said she was against the death penalty but added that she wouldn't support repeal because her district supported it.

 Hearing loss

-McCarthy is one of the strongest advocates of hearing loss detection, prevention, and treatment.
-A former nurse, she has repeatedly championed the Hearing Aid Tax Credit Act, which is designed to help those with hearing loss to afford hearing aids.
+McCarthy was one of the strongest advocates of hearing loss detection, prevention, and treatment.
+A onetime nurse, she repeatedly championed the Hearing Aid Tax Credit Act, which is designed to help those with hearing loss to afford hearing aids.

 Abortion

 McCarthy consistently supported a pro-choice abortion platform.
 In 1997, McCarthy voted against a ban on late-term abortions.
-In 2003 she was rated 100% by NARAL, and in 2006 she was rated 0% by the NRLC; both scores indicate a strongly pro-choice stance.
+In 2003, she was rated 100% by NARAL, and in 2006 she was rated 0% by the NRLC; both scores indicate a strongly pro-choice stance.

 Age discrimination

 In 2003, McCarthy introduced legislation prohibiting companies from compelling the retirement of older employees and denying them pension and benefits.